- Last updated:

 Council funds the general maintenance of the gardens and an ongoing capital works program funds ongoing garden improvements.
 Council also provides operational staff to oversee horticultural operations, contribute to design structures and visitor and interpretive programs.

-For more information about the Maroochy Regional Bushland Botanic Garden, contact council's customer service centre.
+For more information about the Maroochy Regional Bushland Botanic Garden, contact council.